 Q: I’m placing air movers close to the wall, but that isn’t working to effectively dry the wall.
 What do I do?

 A: You will need to drill holes in the wall to provide additional airflow and allow/speed up drying in these areas.
 If there is insulation behind the drywall material that has been affected by the water you may need to remove this before you will be able to effectively dry out the wall material itself.

 Q: How should I dry out underneath cabinets and vanities?

 A: Use a small air mover, positioned so that it can easily pull air and produce airflow in the space.
-You may also want to move a dehumidifier closer to the space during this time.
+You may also want to move an industrial dehumidifier closer to space during this time (more about industrial dehumidifiers here).
 In some cases holes may need to be drilled in cabinets to increase airflow, the toe-kick is usually the best place to do this to avoid destroying the cabinets.